Ballet, Jazz/Contemporary, Hip-Hop, Leaps & Turns, Musical Theatre

 As a teacher Julie feels like she’s truly being of use in the world in a positive way.
 Helping to educate and inspire children and teens to reach their dance dreams, while also instilling in them a sense of confidence and self esteem that comes with working hard and setting up disciplined healthy habits to achieve goals, is of the utmost importance to Julie.
 She loves watching a student’s eyes light up with joy when they finally achieve a move they’ve been working hard to master.
 She also loves the camaraderie of the classroom and encourages all of her students to support and uplift each other in reaching their goals.

-TODAY, Julie is sooo thrilled to be back in sunny Los Angeles.
-She feels so incredibly blessed to be living in a place that inspires her; to have a job that she loves; and to be working with such an elite faculty whom she completely respects and admires.
-She is beyond excited to welcome students and families into the INSPIRE Dance Studio family for their premiere year!
+TODAY, Julie is so thrilled to be living sunny Los Angeles once again.
+She is both the owner (and teacher) at Inspire Dance Studio and an ICF Certified International Life Coach at www.mostinspiredlife.com.
+She feels so incredibly blessed to have two careers that bring her such meaning, purpose, and joy; and to be working with such an elite faculty whom she completely respects and admires.
+She is beyond excited to continue to welcome students and families into the INSPIRE Dance Studio family!

 Music Director/Musical Theatre